 The cover up

 You don’t spend a lot of time underneath your car, so you don’t see all the damage that driving around can do to your frame and chassis.
-Rust can start faster than you think, so applying the best rust prevention spray for cars will go a long way to keep your car’s body strong and healthy.
+Rust can start faster than you think, so applying rust prevention spray will go a long way to keep your car’s body strong and healthy.